hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 In Go every variable with a pass-by-reference type comes with the implied ambiguity,
 "...or it might be `nil`".
-Support for nullable types makes a language expressive enough to avoid that ambiguity.
+Support for non-nullable types makes a language expressive enough to avoid that ambiguity.

 [Fantom]: http://fantom.org/